wundergraph/cosmo/rfc/operation-cache-warmer.md

 ### Automatic operation computation

 At the same time, WunderGraph Cosmo is analyzing the incoming traffic based on the OpenTelemetry metrics that each router is sending.
 The Cosmo Platform computes the Top-N operations for each graph and combines it with the manually added operations.
-The Top-N operations are then pushed to the distributed operation cache of the graph.
+The Top-N operations are then pushed to the operation cache of the graph.

 ### Top-N computation